Home Christ Family Mission Links Downloads Contact

 Renewing Missional Communities

 To frame this vital question let me ask you to listen to a 30 minute commencement address of Catholic scholar and mystic, Henri Nouwen.
-In it he inseparably links communion with the Father, authentic community with those with whom we are in mission, and our mission extending the ministry of Christ.
-I believe this to be the foundation of renewal.
+Nouwen inseparably links communion with the Father, authentic community with those with whom we are in mission, and our mission extending the ministry of Christ.
+I believe this to be the foundation of renewal which is normally unseen but foundational to effective and ongoing mission.

 Sometimes communities of those following Jesus become weary or gradually allow other priorities to enter.
-Those priorities may be positive in themselves but not ultimate in God's redemptive purposes.
-Because these pressures and temptations are constant, renewal must also be constant including:
+Those new priorities may be positive in themselves but not ultimate in God's redemptive purposes.
+Because external pressures and temptations are constant, renewal must also be constant, including:

 1. Personal renewal and refreshment from the daily spiritual disciplines seeking deeper relationship with Jesus Christ first of all.